 Trust me, it was quite an effort, but we did it for you! 😉

-Not to worry, we added a few of new items that we also really liked!
-In fact, three new items made our list of favorites this year, though there are 5 others on our list to avoid!
+Not to worry, we added a bunch of new items that we also really liked!
+In fact, 18 new items made our list of favorites this year, though there are 5 others on our list to avoid!

 While the snacks at the EPCOT Food & Wine Festival are always good, we think this year they have really taken things up a notch from previous years.
 Last year there were extenuating circumstances which resulted in not only fewer marketplaces, but fewer snacks on each menu.

 For more info on the Food and Wine Festival check out: